For your videos to be eligible for monetization, you must own all the rights to commercially use all visuals and audio elements.

 - Make sure you understand YouTube spam policies.

-Click below to see if your type of content is monetizable and if you need to prove commercial use rights to use it.I created all the audio and visual content
+Click below to find if your type of content is monetizable and if you need to prove commercial use rights to use it.I created all the audio and visual content

 You can monetize content that you created as long as you still hold the rights to the video.

-However, if you are signed with a music label, you may or may not be able to monetize your video depending on the terms and/or limitations of that agreement.
+If you're signed with a music label, you can possibly monetize your video depending on the terms or limitations of that agreement.
 You may need to consult an attorney.

-You may be able to use audio and visual editing software to create monetizable content, but this depends on the scope, limitations, and commercial permissions of the license.
-If you have used samples or loops, make sure that the license specifically allows for their commercial use.
+Audio and visual editing software can be used to create monetizable content.
+Monetization will depend on the scope, limitations, and commercial permissions of the license.
+If you used samples or loops, make sure that the license specifically allows for their commercial use.

-You can monetize royalty-free or Creative Commons content if the license agreement grants you rights to use it commercially.
-Sometimes rights owners require you to credit the creator of the content or provide proof of purchase in order to use it in your video for commercial purposes.
+You can monetize royalty-free or Creative Commons content when the license agreement grants you rights to use it commercially.
+Sometimes rights owners require you to credit the creator of the content or give proof of purchase to use it in your video for commercial purposes.

 Learn more about how to read licenses to understand your rights.

-You can monetize such content, but you must be able to provide explicit written permission granting you commercial use rights to that content by the rights holder at any time.
+You can monetize such content, but you must have explicit written permission granting you commercial use rights at any time by the rights holder.

-Whether you can use video game content for monetization depends on the commercial use rights granted to you by the license from the applicable video game publisher.
-Some video game publishers may allow you to use all video game content for commercial use and confirm such permission in their licensing agreements.
+If you would like to monetize video game content, you will need the commercial use rights granted to you by the license from the video game publisher.
+Some video game publishers may allow you to use all video game content for commercial use.
+This info can be confirmed in their licensing agreements.

-Whether you can show software user interfaces in a video submitted for monetization depends on the commercial use rights granted to you by the license of the software.
+Software user interface content you produce can be monetized, but that also depends on the commercial use rights granted by the license of the software.

-In some cases, you may need a contract with the publisher or proof that you have paid a licensing fee.
-Otherwise, the use of software user interfaces must be minimal unless the associated step-by-step commentary provides instructional and/or educational value and is strictly tied to the action being shown.
+Sometimes, you may need a contract with the publisher or proof that you've paid a licensing fee.
+The use of software user interfaces must be minimal unless the commentary gives:

 Learn more about video game and software content.

 In order for content to be in the public domain, the copyright of the work has either expired, been forfeited, or is no longer applicable.
-If you can prove that the content in your video is in the public domain, you may be able monetize it on YouTube (depending on the scope, limitations, and commercial permissions of the license).
+If you prove that the content in your video is part of the public domain, you can monetize.

 Some cover songs may be eligible for monetization.
-In order to be eligible, the music publisher must claim the song through the Content ID system and elect to monetize it.
+To be eligible, the music publisher must claim the song through the Content ID system and elect to monetize it.

-If the song has not been claimed, you may not be able to monetize your video unless you have explicit written permission from the rights owner of the song.
+If the song has not been claimed, you cannot monetize your video.
+Explicit written permission from the rights owner of the song should be given beforehand.

 Learn more about monetizing eligible cover videos.

-Although you may have recorded something yourself, usually the original creator or author of the underlying content being recorded (e.g. composer/lyricist of the song being performed at a concert) holds many of the rights needed to commercially exploit this content.
+Although you may have recorded something yourself, usually the original creator or author of the underlying content holds the rights needed to commercially exploit this content.

-If you want to monetize your recording of a performance at a concert or show, you would have to get explicit written permission from the original rights owner of that performance.
+If you want to monetize your recording of a performance at a concert or show, you need explicit written permission from the original rights owner.

-Although you may have recorded something yourself, the actual creator or author of the underlying content being recorded (e.g. producer of the TV show being displayed on the TV) may hold many of the rights needed to commercially exploit this content.
+Although you may have recorded something yourself, the creator or author of the content being recorded may hold the rights needed to commercially exploit this content.

 Although you may have purchased something yourself, usually its actual creator or author holds many of the rights needed to commercially exploit this content.

-This means you cannot monetize third-party content that you have purchased unless its rights owner grants you commercial use rights.
+You cannot monetize third-party content that you've purchased unless its rights owner grants you commercial use rights.

-Although you may have found the content online for free, in most cases its actual creator holds many of the rights needed to commercially exploit the content.
+Although you may have found the content online free of charge, usually its actual creator holds many of the rights needed to commercially exploit the content.